learnk8s/learnk8s.io/src/persistent-connections/content.md

 What's more problematic is the opposite scenario.

-If you have a few clients and more servers, you might have some underutilised resources and a potential bottleneck.
+If you have fewer clients and more servers, you might have some underutilised resources and a potential bottleneck.

 Imagine having two clients and five servers.